Residential Living Accommodations

 Note: If you have already completed an application in AIM for other accommodations, please do not submit another application.
 Instead, log into your AIM Dashboard and click on "Additional Accommodations or Documentation".

-Once the Director of Student Accessibility Services (SAS) receives your application and documentation, the next step is to schedule a consultation to discuss your request(s).
+Once Student Accessibility Services (SAS) receives your application and documentation, the Director will contact you to schedule a consultation to discuss your request(s).
 Note: The Director has up to 14 days to review your request(s) and may ask further questions about your documentation or accommodations needed.

 If the Director is prepared to approve your request(s) after the consultation, they must confer with the Office of Campus & Residential Life regarding the reasonableness of implementation.
 Upon final approval, the student will be notified by SAS.